 The Benefits of CSR Initiatives: A 360Learning Case Study

 CSR (Corporate Social Responsibility) is often something companies think they should do—not something they actively pursue.
-But business leaders shouldn’t view CSR initiatives as a drag, or something they need to check off their list to be over and done with.
+But business leaders shouldn’t view CSR initiatives as a drag, or as something they need to check off their list to be over and done with.
 The benefits of CSR are far-reaching, from the external impact you hope your initiatives have to internal bonuses you might not have thought of.

 In this post, we’ll walk you through our thought process at 360Learning behind our latest CSR initiative, ‘climate solutions virtual team building’.
 By the end, we hope you’ll have some ideas of your own.